iteratec/OpenSpeedMonitor/README.md

 * _Aggregation and timeframe_

     One can select the timeframe to be shown.
-Averages per timeframe can be build if necessary.
+Averages per timeframe can be built if necessary.

 * _Filter jobs_